AdobeDocs/experience-manager-65.en/help/sites-authoring/editing-page-properties.md

   Allows you to enter a vanity URL for this page, which can allow you to have a shorter and/or more expressive URL.

-  For example, if the Vanity URL is set to w `elcome`to the page identified by the path / `v1.0/startpage`for the website h `ttp://example.com,` then h `ttp://example.com/welcome`would be the vanity URL of h `ttp://example.com/content/v1.0/startpage`
+  For example, if the Vanity URL is set to `welcome`to the page identified by the path `/v1.0/startpage`for the website `http://example.com,` then `http://example.com/welcome`would be the vanity URL of `http://example.com/content/v1.0/startpage`

   >[!CAUTION]
   >
   >Vanity URLs:
   >
-  >
-  >
-  >    * Must be unique so you should take care that the value is not already used by another page.
+  >* Must be unique so you should take care that the value is not already used by another page.
-  >    * Do not support regex patterns.
+  >* Do not support regex patterns.
-  >    * Should not be set to an existing page.
+  >* Should not be set to an existing page.
-  >
   >

   You also need to configure Dispatcher to enable access to vanity URLs.
 See [Enabling Access to Vanity URLs](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#enabling-access-to-vanity-urls-vanity-urls) for more details.